Circuit Design for Clique Problem and Its Implementation on Quantum Computer: Complexity Analysis

-Proposed quantum algorithm for the synthesis of \textit{k}-Clique Problem in this paper is based on Grover's algorithm.
-So quadratic speed up is achieved using this combinatorial approach.
-Total number of input verices is $n$ and clique size is \textit{k}.
-For representing each vertex we need $\ceil{log_2n}$ qubits.
-So total number of input qubit lines is $k*\ceil{log_2n}$.
-Grover’s algorithm finds clique with probability at least $\frac{1}{2}$ in only $O(\sqrt{2^{k*log_2n}})$ queries.\\ Let us take the circuit of figure 13 for finding triangle in a graph.
-Total number of combinations is 4.
-Each vertex is represented using 2 qubits as $n=4$.
-So total number of input qubit lines is 6.
-So query complexity is $O(\sqrt{2^6})$.
+Proposed combinatorial approach for the synthesis of \textit{k}-clique problem in this paper is based on Grover's algorithm, which gives quadratic speed up than its classical counter part.
+As the total number of input vertices are $n$ and clique size is \textit{k}, the oracle and the diffusion of Grover’s algorithm needs to be iterated $O(\sqrt{\dfrac{{n \choose k}}{m}})$ to find $m$ possible cliques with high probability.